jericho-cain/cwt-lstm-ae-grav-wav/README.md

 ---

-**Note**: This system has been validated on LIGO O1 data.
+**Note**: This system has been validated on LIGO O1, O2, and O3a data.
 The model was trained and tested exclusively on H1 detector data.
 Results may vary with different detector configurations or data quality conditions.